Leapmotor B10

-The Leapmotor B10 (零跑B10 (Língpǎo B10); stylized as BI0) is a battery electric compact crossover SUV produced by Chinese automobile manufacturer Leapmotor since 2025.
+The Leapmotor B10 (零跑B10 (Língpǎo B10)) is a compact crossover SUV produced by Chinese automobile manufacturer Leapmotor since 2025.
 It is the first vehicle in the 'B' series model range, and is the first to use the LEAP 3.5 platform.

 The B10 debuted internationally at the 2024 Paris Motor Show in October, and debuted in China at Auto Guangzhou 2024 in November.
 Pre-sales of the model began on 10 March 2025, with deliveries beginning in China later that year on April 10.
 The model is expected to enter the European market in late 2025.

-Overview
+Design and equipment

 The exterior follows the 'Gravity Field' design language of other Leapmotor models, with a split headlight design and three-strip daytime running lights, pop-out door handles, 18-inch alloy wheels, and light bar style taillights.

 The interior features an 8.8-inch digital gauge cluster display and a centrally mounted floating-style 14.6-inch 2.5K infotainment touchscreen using Leapmotor OS 4.0 Plus software, which supports Apple CarPlay and Huawei HiCar.
 The infotainment system on standard models is powered by a Qualcomm Snapdragon 8155 SoC, while higher end models use a Snapdragon 8295.
 The infotainment system has an AI-powered voice assistant, which uses the Deepseek and Tongyi Qianwen AI models.

 It has power adjustable heated and ventilated front seats, 15W wireless charging pads on the center console, and a 60W USB-C power outlet.
 Rather than having a glovebox, the dashboard in front of the passenger seat has a relief shelf design with a series of holes on the top and bottom panels which supports accessories such as a desk table and mobile phone holders.
 It also has a 1.83 m2 fixed sunroof and 12-speaker audio system.
 The interior is available in either Bamboo Shadow Grey or Roman Purple synthetic leather upholstery with silver and copper metallic accents.
 It has a 420.
 L rear cargo area with a 95 L underfloor compartment, which expands to 1415 L with the second row seats folded down.

-The lone base trim level is heavily discontented compared to the second trim level, and features 18-inch steel wheels, reduced exterior lighting specifications, manually folding unheated mirrors, and a less powerful motor with significantly slower acceleration.
-The interior has manual seats without heating and ventilation functions, a 6-speaker sound system, slower 15W USB-C charging and no wireless chargers, and the ambient lighting, lighted vanity mirrors, panoramic sunroof, and side curtain airbags are removed.
+The base trim level is a significantly lower spec compared to the second trim level, and features 18-inch steel wheels, reduced exterior lighting specifications, manually folding unheated mirrors, and a less powerful motor with slower acceleration.
+The interior has manual seats without heating or ventilation functions, a 6-speaker sound system, and slower 15W USB-C charging with no wireless chargers.
+Ambient lighting, illuminated vanity mirrors, panoramic sunroof, and side curtain airbags have been removed.
 The second row's HVAC vents, USB charging outlets, and center fold-down armrest are also removed.

 The top trim levels of the B10 are equipped with a 128-line Hesai ATX LiDAR sensor, three mmWave radars, two front-facing 8MP cameras, a 360-degree camera system, and a Qualcomm Snapdragon Ride 8650 SoC enabling high-end ADAS functions.
 The system is expected to be updated to have supervised urban autonomous driving by the end of 2025.